mohan-ananth/mohan-ananth.github.io/_pages/about.md

 News
 ------
+**December 2024** Started working at Trane Technologies as a Modeling Engineer.

+**November 2024** Successfully defended my PhD thesis titled, "Insights into High-Speed Liquid Atomization and Simulation of Engine Exhaust to Reduce NOx".

-**October 2024** Recent collaborative research was presented at the ASME-ICEF 2024 Conference, titled "Integrated Engine-Emissions-Aftertreatment System Model."
+**October 2024** Recent collaborative research was presented at the ASME-ICEF 2024 Conference, titled "Integrated Engine-Emissions-Aftertreatment System Model".

 **June 2024:** Published in the Science Talks journal on "Insights into primary liquid atomization".